SizanMahmud69/pabnamart-app/src/README.md

     Go to your GitHub account and create a new repository.
 Do not initialize it with a `README.md` file.

 2.  **Initialize Git in Your Local Project:**
-    Open a terminal in your project's root directory and run the following commands:
+    Open a terminal in your project's root directory and run the following commands one by one:
     ```bash
     git init -b main
     git add .